taijeronv/wormhole-bookmarking-system/README.md

 - `###` Signature as marked on siggy
 - Full name of the site (which automatically comes up when you click "Save Location")

-When clearing gas site of Sleepers you should bookmark the clouds even if you don't intend to gas them (other people might have the time even for those crappy clouds).
+When clearing gas site of Sleepers you should consider bookmarking the clouds even if you don't intend to gas them (other people might have the time, even for those crappy clouds).
 When bookmarking gas clouds the following convention helps determine what size and type of cloud it is while also telling the user which site it is in.

 `c320-Vital-XYZ`
 - Gas Type